elixir-ecto/ecto/guides/Associations.md

   end
 end
 ```

-`belongs_to` is a macro which uses a foreign key (in this case `user_id`) to make the associated schema accessible through the post,
-i.e., you can access the user via `post.user`.
+`belongs_to` is a macro which uses a foreign key (in this case `user_id`) to make the associated schema accessible through the post.
+The user can be accessed via `post.user`.

 For the *user* we add a `has_many` field to the schema:

 ```elixir
 defmodule EctoAssoc.User do
   use Ecto.Schema